-[Editor: At the time of this Press Screening the intended release date for this movie was to be Friday, March 20, 2020.
-However, due to the unforeseen complications due to COVID-19 “Never, Rarely, Sometimes, Always” has had its release date postponed to a currently undetermined date.
-Once we learn of the date we will re-share this review along with the new release date on throughout the various social media platforms.
+[Editor: At the time of this Press Screening the intended release date for this film was to be Friday, March 20, 2020.
+However, due to the unforeseen complications due to COVID-19 “Never, Rarely, Sometimes, Always” has had its release date postponed to a previously undetermined date.
+Now we know the new date of its release.
+Thanks to our friends at Fingerpaint Marketing, NBC Universal has announced that this urgent and poignant drama will be released at home on demand for viewers on Friday, April 3, 2020.
+It will be available to rent at participating on-demand services for $19.99.
 Thank you.]

 There are some films you go to wanting to be entertained only.
 There are others that carry such a profound message that the viewing of them is about the emotional weight that the film carries and the concepts it explores.
 Never, Rarely, Sometimes, Always is the latter film, with the film exploring the concept of a young girl dealing with an unwanted pregnancy and the steps she takes on that journey.
 I found myself heartbroken by the choices this young woman faces, knowing that all women face some of these ideas at some point in their lives.
 But I also was just amazed by the performances of both leads as well as engaged in the ideas this film explores.